G.E.T.

 bedrock channel.
 If unsuccessful, turn left again in less than

-0.1 mile and walk up a short side drainage which occasionally
+0.1 mile and walk up a short, narrow side drainage which occasionally

 has pools of water near its cliffy head.